 Sajjan Garh, Main Gate, Malla Talai, Eklavya Colony, Udaipur, Rajasthan

-Udaipur is a unique land of the historical wealth of culture and traditions.
-The city is beautifully adorned with palaces, forts, gardens, lakes, temples, hills, and recreation areas.
-Every place has its significance in reciting the glorious tales of the extraordinary past of Udaipur.
-These things bind together to make Udaipur the brightest jewel in the crown of Rajasthan tourism.
-The exhilarating beauty of Udaipur is further added by the presence of a wide variety of flora and fauna in the city.
-Have you ever thought about what will the world look like without flora and fauna?
-You will be surprised to know that human existence is impossible without flora and fauna.
-There will be a huge imbalance in nature which will lead to natural disasters.
-The foundation of human existence stands on the survival of both plants and animals.
-Keeping human survival in mind, Sajjangarh Wildlife Sanctuary was established.
+Udaipur is a land of the historical wealth, culture and traditions as the city is beautifully adorned with palaces, forts, gardens, lakes, temples, hills, and recreation areas.
+Every place has its significant tales of the glorious tales of the Udaipur which binds together to make this tourist destination the brightest jewel in the crown of Rajasthan tourism.
+The exhilarating beauty of Udaipur is added by the presence of a wide variety of flora and fauna in the city.

-Sajjangarh Wildlife Sanctuary in Udaipur is one of the best places to experience and witness a variety of flora and fauna living harmoniously in the human-made habitat.
-The sanctuary is home to animals like chitals, panthers, hares, blue bulls (Nilgais), jackals, wild boars, hyenas, and sambhars.
-You can come across a wide range of birds and reptiles.
-As per the survey conducted by the government in 2004-2010, about 279 plant species are coming from 71 plant families in the sanctuary.
-People claim to see the nests of a long-billed vulture, commonly known as the Indian vulture in the sanctuary.
-Udaipur Tourism, a division of Holiday DNA offers an exciting travel experience as we have a list of various travel agencies uniquely curated for the prospective tourist to facilitate their journey.
+Sajjangarh Wildlife Sanctuary is one of the best places to experience and witness a variety of flora and fauna living harmoniously in the human-made habitat.
+As per the survey conducted by the government in 2004-2010, about 279 plant species come from 71 plant families in the sanctuary.
+Amazingly, people claim to see the nests of a long-billed vulture, commonly known as the Indian vulture in the sanctuary.

 History of Sajjangarh Wildlife Sanctuary

-Sajjangarh Wildlife Sanctuary is a salient part of Sajjangarh Palace built-in 1884.
-The Palace derived its name from Maharana Sajjan Singh, one of the bravest rulers of the Mewar dynasty.
-Constructed in stunning white marble with nine floors, the Palace offers marvelous views of Lake Pichola and nearby areas.
-Sajjangarh Palace is also known as Monsoon Palace as it served as a galactic center to the King.
-Maharana Sajjan Singh used the Palace to keep track of monsoon clouds, and the nearby areas were used as a hunting ground.
-Hunting had been a glorious sport in ancient times.
-Hunting was a reflection of the King’s bravery; therefore, the Sajjangarh Wildlife Sanctuary was earlier used as a hunting ground by the royal members of the Mewar dynasty of Udaipur.
+Sajjangarh Wildlife Sanctuary is a salient part of Sajjangarh Palace built-in 1884 which received it its name from Maharana Sajjan Singh – one of the bravest rulers of the Mewar dynasty.
+Constructed in stunning white marble with nine floors and one can get a marvellous view of Lake Pichola and nearby areas.
+Sajjangarh Palace serves as a galactic centre to the King Maharana Sajjan Singh.
+The Palace was used to keep track of monsoon clouds, and the nearby areas were used as a hunting ground.
+As hunting reflected the king’s bravery; therefore, the Sajjangarh Wildlife Sanctuary was earlier used as a hunting ground by the royal members of the Mewar dynasty of Udaipur.
 The area is thickly wooded, making it a better shooting preserve for royal hunters.
-However, post-independence, the government of India made hunting an illegal activity.
-Therefore in 1987, these hunting grounds were converted into a Wildlife Sanctuary to preserve and protect wildlife species.
+Post-independence, the government of India made hunting an illegal activity and therefore in 1987, these hunting grounds were converted into a Wildlife Sanctuary to preserve and protect wildlife.

 Attractions at Sajjangarh Biological Park

-The zoo has different varieties of animals and birds which have been brought from different parts of the world.
-At present, it houses 60 animals of 21 species including tigers, panthers, lions, ostriches, alligators, rhesus monkeys, etc. Within two months of its inauguration, the park has received more than 46,000 visitors in a month, generating a revenue of Rs 14 lakh for the forest department, which is a record in itself.
-Biopark’s mascot is one of the most engaging attractions of biopark.
-Visitors can click selfies with the mascot by scanning the Sajjangarh logo using the Sajjangarh AR Application.
+The park received more than 46,000 visitors in a month which generated a revenue of Rs 14 Lakh for the forest department and is a record in itself.
+The mascot is one of the most interesting attractions of biopark where visitors can click selfies with the mascot by scanning the Sajjangarh logo using the Sajjangarh AR Application.

 Location of Sajjangarh Wildlife Sanctuary